-"OK." was all she replied to him then approached him slowly and stood silently next to him until a female Indian doctor with long dark uncut hair pulled back in a simple low pony tail and no make up came in to speak with them.
+"OK." was all she replied to him then approached him slowly and stood silently next to him until a female doctor with thick long dark uncut hair pulled back in a sleek low pony tail and no make up came in to speak with them.

-"My name is Dr. Deepa Ahuja.
+"My name is Dr. Ahuja.
 You are Mrs. Randall's family?" she asked in a professional tone of voice.